E-D-Richard/budget-tracker-webbapp/README.md

 - style NewTransaction button to appear frozen on invalid form entries and add custom input form popUp messages (also create a hover and active state)
 - refresh memory on redux code (explore thunks in reddit project)
-- update NewTrans to be hidden by default (simmilar to settingsMenu).
+- update NewTrans to be hidden by default (similar to settingsMenu).
 Then, build a new sidebar component and add setttingsMenu and NewTrans
 - test settings menu and newTransForm for mobile compatibility
 - organize files to comply with feature vs component correct official definitions
 - get rid of unnesseray zero's once typing begins in all input forms